-Evidence Outcomes 21st Century Skills and Readiness Competencies Students can: a.
-Use longitude, latitude, and scale on maps and globes to solve problems b.
-Collect and analyze data to interpret regions in the Western Hemisphere c.
-Ask multiple types of questions after examining geographic sources d.
-Interpret and communicate geographic data to justify potential solutions to problems e.
-Distinguish different types of maps and use them in analyzing an issue Inquiry Questions: 1.
-How can geographic tools be used to solve problems in the future?
-2. How does where we live influence how we live?
-3. How do populations, physical features, resources, and perceptions of places and regions change over time?
-4. How has land been acquired by countries?
-5. How have geographic factors influenced human settlement and economic activity?
-Relevance and Application: 1.
-Technology is used by individuals and businesses to answer geographic problems such as the spread of disease, migration patterns, and distribution and loss of resources like water supplies.
-2. Geographic tools help to solve problems in daily life.
+- Use longitude, latitude, and scale on maps and globes to solve problems (DOK 1-2) - b.
+Collect and analyze data to interpret regions in the Western Hemisphere (DOK 1-3) - Ask multiple types of questions after examining geographic sources (DOK 2-3) - d.
+Interpret and communicate geographic data to justify potential solutions to problems (DOK 1-3) - e.
+Distinguish different types of maps and use them in analyzing an issue (DOK 1-3)

+- 1. How can geographic tools be used to solve problems in the future? - 2.
+How does where we live influence how we live? - 3.
+How do populations, physical features, resources, and perceptions of places and regions change over time? - 4.
+How has land been acquired by countries? - 5.
+How have geographic factors influenced human settlement and economic activity?

+- 1. Technology is used by individuals and businesses to answer geographic problems such as the spread of disease, migration patterns, and distribution and loss of resources like water supplies. - 2.
+Geographic tools help to solve problems in daily life.
 For example, a car GIS is used to find a location, maps are used by tourists, and directions are found on the Internet.

-Extended Evidence Outcomes Nature of Geography: 1.
-Spatial thinkers use geographic tools to develop spatial thinking and awareness.
-2. Spatial thinkers evaluate patterns that connect people and their problems to the world.
-Extended Readiness Competencies With appropriate supports, students can: I. Use mapping tools to indicate directionality (north, south, east, west) II.
-Identify map tools (i.e. compass rose, map key, legend) Content based access skills: 1.
-Manipulating geographic materials
+- 1. Spatial thinkers use geographic tools to develop spatial thinking and awareness. - 2.
+Spatial thinkers evaluate patterns that connect people and their problems to the world.

-2. Human and physical systems vary and interact Evidence Outcomes 21st Century Skills and Readiness Competencies Students can: a.
-Classify and analyze the types of connections between places b.
-Identify physical features and explain their effects on people in the Western Hemisphere c.
-Give examples of how people have adapted to their Inquiry Questions: 1.
-What are different ways to define the Western Hemisphere based on human and physical systems?
-2. How have people interacted with the environment over time in a positive or negative way?
-3. How has globalization affected people and places?
-4. In what ways are places on Earth interdependent? physical environment d.
-Analyze positive and negative interactions of human and physical systems in the Western Hemisphere Applying in Society and Using Technology: The study of how human and physical systems vary and interact helps to make better choices, decisions, and predictions.
-For example, resource distribution or trade is based on geographic features and environmental changes over time effect a business.
-Businesses analyze data regarding physical and human systems to make informed choices regarding production, trade, and resource acquisition.
+2. Human and physical systems vary and interact

+- a.
+Classify and analyze the types of connections between places (DOK 2-3) - b.
+Identify physical features and explain their effects on people in the Western Hemisphere (DOK 1-2) - c.
+Give examples of how people have adapted to their physical environment (DOK 1) - d.
+Analyze positive and negative interactions of human and physical systems in the Western Hemisphere (DOK 1-2)

+- 1. What are different ways to define the Western Hemisphere based on human and physical systems? - 2.
+How have people interacted with the environment over time in a positive or negative way? - 3.
+How has globalization affected people and places? - 4.
+In what ways are places on Earth interdependent?

+Applying in Society and Using Technology:

+- 1. The study of how human and physical systems vary and interact helps to make better choices, decisions, and predictions.
+For example, resource distribution or trade is based on geographic features and environmental changes over time effect a business. - 2.
+Businesses analyze data regarding physical and human systems to make informed choices regarding production, trade, and resource acquisition. - 3.
 Nations use geographic information about human and physical systems to make decisions such as establishing trade routes, locating cities, trade centers and capitals, and establishing outposts and security systems like forts and walls.

-Nature of Geography: 1.
-Spatial thinkers examine places and regions and the connections among them.
-Extended Evidence Outcomes Extended Readiness Competencies With appropriate supports, students can: I. Identify ways a geographical location affects people's lifestyle (e.g. transportation, planning for activities, job opportunities) 1.
-Gaining and maintaining a repertoire of leisure interests 2.
-Transitioning from one location to another
+1. Spatial thinkers examine places and regions and the connections among them.